 Texas Cyber Summit

 From the start, we have committed to hosting a convention that would help protect our attendees from the spread of COVID and other virus while staying true to the traditions that makes Texas Cyber Summit Informative, Educational, Fun and Memorable.
 As things continue to get better with Covid19, we will relax our requirements.
 At this time you do not need to wear a mask through-out open areas of the hotel.
 Please note COVID19 has not disappeared, it is not over.
-You are/will be required to show proof of vaccination OR immunity via a vaccination Card and/or a recent PCR or Antigen test with-in 48hrs of the event, this ensures safety of everyone, and really no different then any event that has large volumes of people in enclosed areas.
+We no longer require Covid Tests or cards, or require masks, however we ask attendees to please respect the “personal” space of speakers, trainers and other attendees.

 Because of our amazing attendees, we often get asked what you can do to help the convention.
-Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough for, we encourage anyone who can be vaccinated, to get vaccinated, and if for some reason you can not, ensure you are ready with your antigen test results.
-We ask that you take responsibility to maintain your health by following CDC guidelines, as we will be doing and enforcing through-0ut the event.
+Outside of lending your support and love during this difficult time, which we seriously can’t thank you enough.
+We ask that you take responsibility to maintain your health by following CDC guidelines, as well we will be monitoring for anyone showing symptoms through-0ut the event.

 The very best part of Texas Cyber Summit is the community.
 We know that you have each other’s backs, that you care for your fellow attendee, and that you will follow the rules because it’s the right thing to do.
 We trust you to make good decisions and look forward to welcoming you home.

-Hold-Harmless: As like with most events, WE are not responsible for your safety, security, health, welfare or well-being, we are not and can not be held responsible if you a the virus, covid19, hurt, sick or die, or if you contract an illness at the event or any other item that may cause you harm – we are NOT responsible for you – YOU are responsible for you !
+Hold-Harmless: As like with most events, WE ARE NOT responsible for your safety, security, health, welfare or well-being, we are not and can not be held responsible if you get infected from a virus, covid19, hurt, sick or die, or if you contract an illness at the event or any other item that may cause you harm – we are NOT responsible for you – YOU are responsible for you !

 Face masks and reduced attendance

-- Appropriate face masks are preferred inside briefing and training rooms, if you would like to wear a mask feel free to do so.
+- Appropriate face masks can be wore but are not required inside briefing and training rooms, if you would like to wear a mask feel free to do so.
 At Texas Cyber Summit we monitor CDC guidelines and City of Austin, Tx. requirements.

-- For the 2022, Texas Cyber Summit will have reduced capacity from prior years.
-We have worked closely with our hotels to determine how many people are permitted in the building space each day and at a given time and taken further steps to reduce capacity to allow for personal spacing.
+- For the 2023, Texas Cyber Summit will have reduced capacity from prior years.
+We have worked closely with our hotels to determine how many people are permitted in the building space each day and at a given time and taken further steps to reduce capacity to allow for personal space.

 - Event will be three days days, Thursday, Friday and Saturday only.
-A One-day badges will only be available for Saturday.
+A One-day badges will only be available for Saturday, and when we expect the largest crowds.

-- Related to that, there will be no reserved seating, no online booking for each of the briefing sessions, you will be required to arrive to the briefing early and enter the space in staggered and timed fashion, as well as maintain your distance in each line where required.
+- Related to Texas Cyber Summit, 2023 there will be no reserved seating, no online booking for each of the briefing sessions, you will be required to arrive to the briefing early and enter the space in staggered and timed fashion, as well as maintain your distance in each line where required.
+If you are observed causing issues, you will be asked to leave the area, if this happens more then once, you will be required to vacate the premise entirely.

-- Observe all onsite safety signage it will be relevant to the date/time of the conference.
+- Observe all onsite safety signage, they will be relevant to the date/time of the conference.

 Room Capacity, Including Academy Learning Spaces

-- We will have approximately 25% fewer attendees to provide for better spacing, personal distancing, traffic flow, and line management.
-There will be a one-way flow enforced throughout the room and limited capacity at all times.
+- We will have approximately 20% fewer attendees to provide for better spacing, personal distancing, traffic flow, and line management.
+There will be a one-way flow requested throughout the room and limited capacity at all times.

 - Additional safety precautions may be enforced, including temperature checks.